wendychen/shopping-cart/vitest.md

 # Vitest

+The document below, is that I mainly learn from [the official guide of Vitest](https://vitest.dev/guide/).

 Vitest is a kind of test runner.
 Test Runner is 測試執行器.
 There are some common test runner, such as:
 1. Jest
 2. Cypress